edwardkim1/edwardkim1/README.md

 - 👋 Hi, I’m @edwardkim1
-- 👀 I’m interested in AI generated art, post-modernism, and the digital gallery experience-
+- 👀 I’m interested in AI generated art, post-modernism, and the digital image gallery experience
 - 📫 How to reach me: edward71299@gmail.com

 <!---